-The on-campus, co-generation power plant burns coal and natural gas to produce electricity, steam, and chilled water for distribution to buildings located on the 330-acre Vanderbilt campus, including patient care buildings.
+The on-campus co-generation power plant burns coal and natural gas to produce electricity, steam, and chilled water for distribution to buildings located on the 330-acre Vanderbilt campus, including patient care buildings.
 The burning of coal and natural gas releases carbon dioxide, nitrous oxide, and methane.
-The inventory results illustrate that 35% of the overall 92,090 MTCO2E, or 32,231 MTCO2E, are produced from coal use at the power plant for Patient Care areas.
-This equates to 19% of the overall 2010 Patient Care area emissions.
-Additionally, 65% of the 62,835 MTCO2E resulting from natural gas use, or 21,992
+The inventory results illustrate that 35 percent of the overall 87,022 MTCO2E, or 30,458 MTCO2E, are produced from coal use at the power plant for Patient Care areas.
+This equates to 18 percent of the overall 2011 Patient Care area emissions.
+Additionally, 35 percent of the 58,405 MTCO2E resulting from natural gas use, or 20,442 MTCO2E, equates to 12 percent of the overall Patient Care area emissions, as shown in Table B.1 of the appendices.

-Emission factors taken from the EPA's Mandatory Reporting of Greenhouse Gases; final Rule [40 CFR Part 98, Subpart C].
+Emission factors taken from the EPA's Mandatory Reporting of Greenhouse Gases; Final Rule [40 CFR Part 98, Subpart C].